-If $V{1A}$ is the active current input (that is, being used for billing), and the voltage signal on $V{1B}$ (inactive input) falls below 93.75% of $V{1A}$ , the fault indicator becomes active.
+If V{1A} is the active current input (that is, being used for billing), and the voltage signal on V{1B} (inactive input) falls below 93.75% of V{1A} , the fault indicator becomes active.
 Both analog inputs are filtered and averaged to prevent false triggering of this logic output.
-As a consequence of the filtering, there is a time delay of approximately 3 sec on the logic output FAULT after the fault event.
+As a consequence of the filtering, there is a time delay of approximately 3 s on the logic output FAULT after the fault event.
 The FAULT logic output is independent of any activity on outputs F1 or F2.
-Figure 28 shows one condition under which FAULT becomes active.
-Because $V{1A}$ is the active input and it is still greater than $V{1B}$ , billing is maintained on $V{1A}$ , that is, no swap to the $V{1B}$ input occurs. $V{1A}$ remains the active input.
+Figure 26 shows one condition under which FAULT becomes active.
+Because V{1A} is the active input and it is still greater than V{1B} , billing is maintained on V{1A} , that is, no swap to the V{1B} input occurs.
+V{1A} remains the active input.

-Figure 28.
+Figure 26.
 Fault Conditions for Active Input Greater than Inactive Input